templarByte/Writeups/THM/Easy/Jupyter_101.md

 Task Description:

-> Enter the "WhatIsJupyter" directory and launch "WhatIsJupyter.ipynb" and have a read through.
+> Enter the "WhatIsJupyter" directory and launch "WhatIsJupyter.ipynb" and have a read through.<br>
 > There's no questions, but I detail some use cases of Jupyter and why someone might use it over an IDLE such as PyCharm!